4 to Finish

 - Meet with the student’s faculty advisor at least once a semester.
 As part of that meeting, the student must present an academic plan for approval.

 - Notify your Student Success Counselor in Academic Services once a year or by the end of the spring semester, after submitting an academic plan that covers at least two years or through graduation.
 This plan must be completed using the academic planning function in Student Planning and may be periodically reviewed throughout the year.

 - Register for courses at the assigned time and accept any available section of a required class that can be accommodated within an appropriate schedule required to stay on track for graduation.

 - Remain in good academic standing at the University and make sufficient academic progress toward degree completion.
-Normally, sufficient academic progress includes the completion of at least 31 credits and 25% of all degree requirements each year.
+For most students, sufficient academic progress includes the completion of at least 31 credits and 25% of all degree requirements each year*.
 Any variation from this standard should be addressed in the approved academic plan. *double majors may have a higher unit requirement

 - Meet with Academic Services as indicated below: